Rally vs UK Fuels

 Rally vs UK Fuels: The Modern Fleet Card Alternative

-Rally gives fleets wider route freedom across the UK and Europe, lower total spend, app-free driver workflows, and one Visa-backed platform for fuel, EV charging, tolls, parking, and broader approved business spend.
+Rally gives fleets wider route freedom across the UK and Europe, lower total spend, driver workflows that do not require a new fleet app, and one Visa-backed platform for fuel, EV charging, tolls, parking, and broader approved business spend.

 99% acceptance5-10% fuel savings30+ accounting integrations